Simurghia

 Simurghia is a genus of pterosaur from the Ouled Abdoun Basin of Morocco, a basin that dates to the Maastrichtian stage of the Late Cretaceous period, about 66 million years ago.
 It was published in 2018 by paleontologists Nicholas R. Longrich, David M. Martill, and Brian Andres, along with two other pterosaurs from the same basin: Alcione and Barbaridactylus.
-The type and only species is S. robusta.
+The type species is S. robusta.
+A possible second species, S. ("Nyctosaurus") lamegoi, is known from the Campanian-Maastrichtian age strata of Brazil.

 Discovery and naming

 All known specimens of Simurghia were uncovered in a 3-year dig that unearthed about 200 pterosaur specimens.
 The type specimen, FSAC-OB 7, consists of a nearly complete humerus, lacking only the humeral head and the ulnar crest.

 Simurghia is named after a flying beast from Persian mythology known as the Simurgh.
 The species name, S. robusta, is a Latin word that means "robust."

+In 2024, "Nyctosaurus" lamegoi was assigned as a species of Simurghia.

 Classification

 Below is a cladogram showing the results of a phylogenetic analysis first presented by Andres and colleagues in 2014, and updated with additional data by Longrich and colleagues in 2018.
 In this analysis, they found Simurghia to be the sister taxon of the species Alcione elainus, both placed within the family Nyctosauridae.

 In their phylogenetic analyses, Fernandes et al. (2022) recovered Simurghia as the sister taxon to Epapatelo and Alcione.
-These taxa, along with the Nyctosauridae, comprise the new clade, Aponyctosauria.
+These taxa, along with the Nyctosauridae, comprise the clade Aponyctosauria.